fserafine/ProjectCAP/README.md

 In [01.
 EDA.md](https://github.com/fserafine/ProjectCAP/blob/main/01.%20EDA.md), I explain the compiling and preparing of the SQLite database and elaborate on my modifications and preprocessing of the imported data in [02.
 DBMods-FtWorth.sql](https://github.com/fserafine/ProjectCAP/blob/main/02.%20DBMods-FtWorth.sql).

+Although I give an option to pickle the models for further use in cells within the Jupyter notebook, a .zip file containing the exported model pickles can be downloaded [here](https://drive.google.com/file/d/1sDOPOZjFILW5OE1am9TLe2-yXcO3G0cF/view?usp=sharing) and is around 84 MB zipped, 162 MB unzipped.

 Lastly, also included are several Tableau workbooks with data extracts (.hyper files) that contain my interactive dashboards and worksheets exploring the dataset.